-As explained above, Erie does not have in-house counsel, at least not in Maryland or Washington, D.C.
-The company pays lawyers by the hour (or sometimes by flat fee) to defend cases in Maryland.Is This a Good Insurance Company to Bring a Claim Against?
+Erie Insurance Group does not have in-house counsel in Maryland or Washington, D.C.
+The company pays lawyers by the hour, or sometimes with a flat rate, to defend cases in Maryland.

 Maryland Insurance Commission

 200 St. Paul Place

 Below are reported settlements and verdicts in which Erie Insurance was the insurance carrier or defendant.
 We think jury awards and settlement data in specific cases help both attorneys and victims get a handle on what a specific case is worth.
 It is also useful to show these verdicts to claims adjusters to make sure they are educated as to how other similar cases have fared.
 That said, keep these awards in perspective.
 We are not including every verdict we have had or that we have uncovered involving Erie.
 Instead, these are a selection of cases won by plaintiffs.
 One thing to notice: Erie does not try a lot of cases, at least not in Maryland.Maryland Verdicts and Settlements Involving Erie Insurance

 - 2019, Baltimore City: $43,905 Verdict Plaintiff was driving with several passengers northbound on Edgecombe Circle when another driver going in the opposite direction ran a stop sign and struck the plaintiff’s vehicle.
 The at-fault driver fled the scene of the accident and was never identified.
 The plaintiff and all of the passengers in his car alleged injuries from the accident.
 Plaintiff and his passengers filed suit against his auto insurer, Erie Insurance, seeking damages under the uninsured motorist collision coverage on the policy.
 Erie denied the UIM claim and took the case to trial in Baltimore City where a jury awarded the plaintiffs $53,905 in damages.